North East Mayoral Strategic Authority: History

-On 6 March 2024, the Government announced the North East deeper devolution deal, which supersedes the previous devolution deal gave NECA increased devolved powers.
+On 6 March 2024, the Government announced the "North East deeper devolution deal", which supersedes the previous devolution deal and gave NEMCA increased devolved powers.
 The deeper devolution deal was signed on 18 March 2024.
-The deal includes provisions to establish a new North East Strategic Energy Board to coordinate energy supply and demand and promote growth in the offshore wind sector and a new North East Coastal and Rural Taskforce to strengthen the region’s rural and coastal communities.
+The deal includes provisions to establish a new North East Strategic Energy Board to coordinate energy supply and demand and promote growth in the offshore wind sector and a new North East Coastal and Rural Taskforce to strengthen the region's rural and coastal communities. and was made as a statutory instrument on 20 March 2024.
+The order dissolved two combined authorities to create NEMCA, prescribed the regeneration powers which the new combined authority holds and set out the functions which the elected mayor will control.